Fortis to acquire Bengaluru-based People Tree Hospital for ₹430 crore | Company Business News

-New Delhi, Dec 20 (PTI) Fortis Healthcare on Saturday said it has inked a pact to acquire Bengaluru-based People Tree Hospital for ₹430 crore.
+Healthcare major Fortis on 20 December said it has signed an agreement to acquire the 125-bed Bengaluru-based People Tree Hospital for ₹430 crore.

-The company has signed definitive agreements for the acquisition of the 125-bedded hospital in Yeshwanthpur, Bengaluru, by way of a 100 per cent acquisition of TMI Healthcare Pvt Ltd, the entity under which the People Tree Hospital business operates.

-The said acquisition would be undertaken by Fortis' wholly-owned subsidiary International Hospital Limited (IHL), it said in a statement.
+Fortis will acquire the hospital in Yeshwanthpur, Bengaluru, by way of a 100% acquisition of People Tree Hospital's holding company TMI Healthcare Pvt Ltd. This would be undertaken by Fortis' wholly-owned subsidiary International Hospital Limited (IHL), it said in a statement.

 The healthcare provider said an additional investment of ₹410 crore is planned over the next three years in the facility to further augment bed infrastructure, medical equipment and clinical programmes, including radiation oncology, it added.